spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/6-partitioning.md

 - `producer.partitionKeyExpression`: Set it to `payload` for the `splitter` application.
 - `count`: Set it to `3` for the `log` application.

-Then click `Deploy stream`, as the following image shows:
+Then click `DEPLOY STREAM`, as the following image shows:

 ![Deploy stream](images/SCDF-deploy-partitioned-stream.png)